 The project will also support household income activities to help poor households build new incomegenerating opportunities, and also encourage the poor to mobilize themselves in livelihood-oriented groups and business organizations.
-In addition, NUSAF 3 will finance activities aimed at improving accountability and transparency in the use of project resources at national, district, sub-county and community levels, strengthening governance and accountability at all levels.
+In addition, NUBSP program will finance activities aimed at improving accountability and transparency in the use of project resources at national, district, sub-county and community levels, strengthening governance and accountability at all levels.

-The implementation of the project component 1(e.g. new access roads, markets, water points, schools, health centres etc.) that will/may require land acquisition (involuntary land acquisition from individuals with freehold title and involuntary land acquisition from communities).
+The implementation of the project component 1(e.g. markets, Value addition and processing etc.) that will/may require land acquisition (involuntary land acquisition from individuals with freehold title and involuntary land acquisition from communities).